As you anticipate your back surgery, don't forget to prepare for the recovery period.

 - A good pain doctor.
 Hopefully the surgery will address the origin of your pain, but if you do still have pain after the initial phase of your healing, know whom to call.
 Ask around to get a reputable pain physician, and consider making contact with the office before your surgery.

 What did I miss?
 What helped you the most after your back surgery?
-Post your response on Facebook, Twitter, another social network, or make a comment in the Spine-health Forums.
+Post your comments in the Spine-health Forums or on Facebook:

 - USDA National Nutrient Database for Standard Reference, 2012